You are here

 - Avoid jargon.

-- Spell out acronyms the first time it is used and note the appropriate abbreviation in parentheses.
-The abbreviation may be used thereafter.
+- Spell out acronyms the first time they are used in each application section/attachment and note the appropriate abbreviation in parentheses.
+The abbreviation may be used in the section/attachment thereafter.

 - Do not include headers or footers in your attachments.
 We will add headers, footers, page numbers, bookmarks and a table of contents when we assemble your grant application upon submission.